cloud-66-internal/help.cloud66.com/_skycap/how-to-guides/vault.md

 </pre>

-This stencil would pull all of the values from Vault and indent them by two spaces:
+This Stencil would pull all of the values from Vault and indent them by two spaces:

 <pre class="prettyprint">
 apiVersion: v1